dividedmind/statistics-done-wrong/power.rst

 base rate fallacy, and find that there is an unfortunate tradeoff between power and multiple comparison correction.

+So why are power calculations so often forgotten?
+Mathematical trouble may be one explanation: calculating power analytically for more complicated statistical models can be difficult or impossible, and some commercially-available statistical software does not come with power calculation functions.
+It is possible to avoid the hairy mathematics by simply simulating thousands of artificial datasets with the effect size you expect and running your statistical tests on the simulated data; the power is simply the fraction of datasets for which you obtain a statistically significant result.
+Unfortunately, this can require programming experience, and simulating realistic data requires many assumptions.
+For simpler statistical tests, power calculation can be straightforward, but it is frequently not taught in introductory statistics courses

 The perils of insufficient power do not mean that scientists are lying when they state they detected no significant difference between groups.
 You're just misleading yourself when you assume this means there is no *real*